neoighodaro/laravel-early-access/readme.md

 - `login_url` - The URL to your application's login page.
 This URL will automatically be bypassed even if early access mode is turned on. `default: /login`

 - `twitter_handle` - This is used when sending subscription confirmation via email.
+The user will have the option to tweet with the handle you specify tagged.

 - `view` - The early access screen view to be loaded.
 You can publish the views and customise it, or leave the default.
   `default: early-access::index`.